loganmarchione/r-random/README.md

 # r-random
-Extension that loads r/random from Reddit.
+WebExtension that loads r/random from Reddit.
 &nbsp;
 Available for Chrome and Firefox
 &nbsp;